rantly-rb/rantly/README.md

 # Property Testing

-Rantly extends Test::Unit and MiniTest::Test (5.0)/MiniTest::Unit::TestCase (< 5.0) for property testing.
+Rantly extends Test::Unit and Minitest::Test (5.0)/Minitest::Unit::TestCase (< 5.0) for property testing.
 The extensions are in their own modules.
 So you need to require them explicitly:

 ```ruby
 require 'rantly/testunit_extensions' # for 'test/unit'